GhentCDH/dbbe/README.md

 ## Acknowledgements

-The development of the DBBE database has been funded by the [DBBE project](https://www.projectdbbe.ugent.be/).
+The development of the DBBE database has been funded by the The Special Research Fund of Ghent University.
 More details can be found on the [about the project](https://www.projectdbbe.ugent.be/about-the-project/) page.